 What TNC Has Done/Is Doing

-In the 1990s, the Conservancy began purchasing additional Willow Creek properties and received gifts of property.
+In the 1990s, TNC began purchasing additional Willow Creek properties and received gifts of property.
 In 1995, the Bonneville Power Administration purchased a conservation easement over the property as part of the agency's wildlife habitat mitigation program.

 Prescribed fire was reintroduced to Willow Creek in 1986, with assistance from the Oregon Department of Forestry.
 Periodic burning has reduced the encroachment of trees and shrubs into prairie habitats.
 It also benefits native prairie plants adapted to periodic fire, such as Bradshaw's lomatium, which has increased by 50 percent in burned areas.

 Teams of volunteers regularly help control invasive, non-native species, including Scots broom and Himalayan blackberry.
 Ecologists are monitoring water quality and conducting research on native reptiles, amphibians, butterflies, native plants and other elements of Willamette Valley prairie ecology.